Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 Update:

 At a later point in time during the first update, I saw that my local tests (where these screenshots come from) yielded significantly lower results than third party services like [PageSpeed Insights][pg-insights] (77 instead of ~50 for performance on 2022-10-20).
-I don't know the reason for this, since this page still shows reproducable 100s.
+I don't know the reason for this, since this page still shows reproducible 100s.
 A test with a twitter tweet is also within margin of error.
 Without testing I suspect a weird route to the servers from my place.
 :::